Teachers & Guidance Counsellors

 Include some down time in your day!
 If you’d like to stay for a meal, we can assist you in organizing lunch on campus through our food services team.

-During the fall, our Student Recruitment Officers travel to you with a 45 to 60 minute interactive presentation tailored to Grade 11 and 12 students.
-With a focus on languages and internationalism, we highlight our degrees and programs, choosing a field of study, helpful tips on navigating the admissions process, and maximizing funding opportunities.
+Our Student Recruitment Officers travel to you with an interactive presentation tailored to Grade 11 and 12 students in English, French or both.
+We will highlight our degrees and programs, while offering helpful tips on choosing a field of study, navigating the admissions process, and maximizing funding opportunities.
+Approximate duration: 30 to 60 minutes.

 Recruitment & Liaison Assistant